mllibs/mllibs/reference/docs/markdown/group/status.md

 ---
-tags:
-	- task allocation
-	- module tasks
+hide: title
 ---

 In this section, we document the module feature registration

 ## :octicons-tasklist-16: **Available Tasks**

-### User Recommendation System
+### :material-tag-plus-outline: User Recommendation System

 #### Overview: